bilgincoskun/brogue-android-port/README.md

 ### Enter Key

-Top left corner of the screen is reserved for enter key
+Top left corner of the screen is reserved for enter key (when It is not playing a record)

+### Space Key (in Playback Mode)

+Top left corner sends space key instead of enter key when It is playing a record.

 ### Control Key